A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural Spinors for Electronic Ionization, Attachment and Excitation Energy Problem: Results and discussion

 \subsubsection{Choice of truncation threshold}

-Figure \ref{fig:ea_thresh_conv} presents the convergence behavior of the absolute error in the computed electron affinity (EA) of the IBr molecule as a function of the truncation threshold in the SS-FNS and FNS truncation schemes, using the CD-based X2CAMF implementation of EA-ADC(3) with the s-aug-dyall.v2z basis set.
-The FNS approach shows a relatively slow and nonuniform convergence pattern, with large deviations (up to ~3.5 eV) at lower truncation thresholds.
-In the FNS scheme, the diffuse orbitals are discarded during the truncation because they make a negligible contribution to the ground-state correlation energy.
-However, these diffuse functions are essential for the electron affinity problem, and discarding them is responsible for the slow convergence of EA values in the FNS-EA-ADC(3) method.
+Figure \ref{fig:ea_thresh_conv} presents the convergence behavior of the absolute error of the computed EA of the IBr molecule as a function of the truncation threshold in the SS-FNS and FNS truncation schemes, using the CD-based X2CAMF implementation of EA-ADC(3) with the s-aug-dyall.v2z basis set.
+The FNS approach shows a relatively slow and nonuniform convergence pattern, with large deviations up to $\sim$ 3.5 eV, at lower truncation thresholds.
+In the FNS scheme, the diffuse orbitals are discarded during truncation because they make a negligible contribution to the ground-state correlation energy.
+However, these diffuse functions are essential for the EA problem, and discarding them is responsible for the slow convergence of EA values in the FNS-CD-EA-ADC(3) method.
 In contrast, both the uncorrected and corrected SS-FNS schemes exhibit much faster and smoother convergence toward the canonical result.
-Even at the threshold of 10$^{-3}$, the SS-FNS methods show errors below 0.05 eV.
-The corrected SS-FNS variant further improves the results, and the result converges beyond 10$^{-4}$.
-These results demonstrate that the SS-FNS framework is reliable for truncating virtual space in electron affinity calculations.
-For further calculations in this section, we have employed a truncation threshold of 10$^{-4.5}$.
+Even at a threshold of 10$^{-3}$, the uncorrected SS-FNS methods show errors below 0.5 eV.
+The corrected SS-FNS variant further improves the results, and the results converge beyond 10$^{-4}$.
+These results demonstrate that the SS-FNS framework is reliable for truncating the virtual space in EA calculations in the relativistic framework.
+For further calculations in this section, we employed a truncation threshold of 10$^{-4.5}$.